ScanMountGoat/Smush-Material-Research/Textures.md

 The main PBR texture maps are packed into a single texture.
 This simplifies the number of textures needed and can better take advantage of compression methods.

-Metalness is either 0 (non metal) or 1
+Metalness is usually either 0 (not metallic) or 1 (metallic).
+Metals have their specular colored by albedo and no diffuse contribution.
-(metal).
-Values in between 0 and 1 are allowed but not physically correct.
+Skin materials have a metalness of 1, but they have special diffuse shading and use metalness to mask the fake subsurface scattering effect instead.

-Roughness adds finer surface details.
+Roughness affects the roughness of specular reflections.
 Smooth materials such as metals will have low roughness values.

 Ambient occlusion is a form of baked ambient lighting.
+The ambient occlusion map affects specular and ambient diffuse lighting.

 Specular controls the reflectance at normal for non metals.
 The texture value is remapped to a range of common values for non metals.
-Note that this is also how Blender's principled shader works.
+A value of 1 results in a reflectance at normal of 0.2.

 | Channel | Usage |
 | --- | --- |